 - February 2017: Liaison and enchaînement realization in L2 and L3 French: Results from a reading task.
 CCFLT (Colorado Congress of Foreign Language Teachers) Annual conference; Loveland, Colorado.

 - April 2016: Schwa realization in Bordeaux French: A sociolinguistic approach.
 Southern Colorado CHASS conference, Colorado State University-Pueblo; Pueblo, Colorado.

 - January 2015: A case study of Minnesota French in attrition: what is retained and what is lost.
 Annual Faculty Festival of Achievement, Shawnee State University; Portsmouth, Ohio.

 - July 2014: Class size, interpersonal relationships, and foreign language anxiety.
 Summer Institute of Linguistics International (SIL) weekly colloquium series, University of North Dakota; Grand Forks, North Dakota.

-Professor Nyawalo's interests include both L1 (native speaker) and L2 (non-native speaker) phonology as well as classroom language learning.
+Professor Nyawalo's interests include both L1 (native speaker) and L2 (non-native speaker) French phonology as well as classroom language learning.